-On Monday, July 29, I was tagged in several social media posts about two school buses dropping migrants off at the South Bend Social Security office.
+On , July 29, I was tagged in several media posts about two school buses dropping migrants at the Social Security office.
 People had expressed that they couldn’t utilize the office’s services because of the number of people there.

 The people dropped off at the SSA building were all young men who appeared to be Mexican, Central, or South American.
 Most likely they were migrants.
 People asked that I look into it.
 I did.

-Rep. Jim Banks, who’s also running for Senate in Indiana also shared a post about the buses in South Bend.
+Rep. Jim Banks, who’s also running for Senate in also shared post about the buses in South Bend.

 That particular post he responded to was removed, but others remain.